Brazil wonders about whereabouts of vaccine mascot

 Gotinha’s creator, artist Darlan Rosa, was appalled.

 “(Gotinha) was conceived as an educational character.
-There’s nothing educational about a gun”, Rosa told newspaper Folha de S.Paulo.
+There’s nothing educational about a gun,” Rosa told newspaper Folha de S.Paulo.
 Carlos Latuff, another cartoonist, drew an image depicting Gotinha breaking a rifle over his knee.

 Domingues, the former vaccination program coordinator, said Gotinha was an integral part of vaccination efforts.

-“Gotinha was thought to make vaccination a holiday for children and it was a great success,” Domingues said.
+“Gotinha was thought up to make vaccination a holiday for children, and it was a great success,” Domingues said.
 “He was one of the main people responsible for a change of perspective on immunization.”